New Seasons Market Meal Kits Use Michelin-Star Chef to Teach Cooking

 From vegetarian dishes such as cauliflower pilaf, spice roasted carrots and turnip curry, to heartier entrees such as miso glazed chicken or Columbia River steelhead, the meals come in vegan, gluten-free and organic options, suitable as standalone meals, appetizers or sides for hosting guests, New Seasons noted.
 With high-quality premeasured ingredients and easy-to-follow instructions, the kits are packed with minimal packaging in the grocer's Central Kitchen daily, and can be prepared in 20 to 45 minutes, serving two to four.

 The kits are now available at nine stores in Oregon and Washington, and will be in all New Seasons Market locations by the end of this month.
-According to Portland Monthly, all produce in the kits is organic, the protein is antibiotic-free, and many ingredients are local.
+According to Portland Monthly, all produce in the kits is organic, the chicken is antibiotic-free, and many ingredients are local.
 The items also offer “a level of creativity, spice literacy and freshness you won’t find in a typical meal kit.”

 “We want to give them restaurant quality – fun and edgy,” Lightner told the news outlet.
 “Not boring, like culinary school.
 Whole coriander?
 Heck yes.
 Ingenious three-ingredient sauce with butter, bonito flakes, and soy sauce?
 Amazing.
 Pre-made spicy sesame dressing?
 Thank the Lord.”